Old friend’s a gem (4)

-(I know that Opal is a gem fusion)
+(I know that opal is a type of opaque gem)

 'old friends' is the wordplay.

-'friends' becomes 'pal' (I can't justify this - if you can you should give a lot more credence to this answer).
+'friends' becomes 'pal' (I am not sure about this - if you are sure you should give a lot more credence to this answer).

 Can you help me to learn more?